148 pilgrims leave for Amarnath Yatra

-Jammu: A group of 148 pilgrims today left for the Amarnath cave shrine from the base camp here, officials said.
+JAMMU: A group of 148 pilgrims on Sunday left for the Amarnath cave shrine from the Base Camp here, officials said.

-With latest batch, a total of 3,156 pilgrims from various parts of the country had left the base camp for the pilgrimage since the start of the yatra.
-(PTI)
+With latest batch, a total of 3,156 pilgrims from various parts of the country had left the base camp for the pilgrimage since the start of the Yatra.

 Your email address will not be published.
 Required fields are marked *